scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 One other way of seeing why this expectation is too strong is to consider a dataset with only three data points, where the spline has two polynomial pieces.
-To extrapolate linearly, both of these pieces need to be linear.
+To extrapolate linearly, this expectation implies that both of these pieces are linear.
 But then, two linear pieces cannot match at a middle point with a continuous 2nd derivative!
 (Unless of course, if all three data points actually lie on a single straight line).

 To illustrate the behavior we consider a synthetic dataset and compare several boundary conditions: